-It is the employees' responsibility to monitor and satisfy all requirements for license renewal including logging into the HRMS system the spring prior to renewal and completing the online questionnaire and paying the license renewal fee.
+It is the employees' responsibility to monitor and satisfy all requirements for license renewal including logging into the NCDPI Online Licensure System (NCDPI Online Licensure) the spring prior to renewal and completing the online questionnaire and paying the license renewal fee.

-Once you have completed requirements for renewal online, the Human Resources Department will process the necessary paperwork, and a copy of your new license will be forwarded to your email.
+Once you have completed requirements for renewal online, the Human Resources Department will complete the necessary approval process of the CEUs and once the 8.0 CEUs are approved, a copy of your new license will be forwarded to your email.